nystromj/gleam/README.md

 The kinectlib/ subdirectory contains kinectlib.scm, the Scheme library that can be loaded into Impromptu to enable gesture-tracking.
 The osc_tools/ subdirectory contains a patch for OSCeleton that adds oscfilter.c, a filter for the OSC messages sent by OSCeleton.
 The patch must be added to OSCeleton for skeleton tracking to work correctly in Impromptu.

-For more information, please see the [project wiki](http://foswiki.cs.grinnell.edu/foswiki/bin/view/Glimmer/GleamWiki "GleamWiki").
+For more information on setting up GLEAM and using the gesture libray, please see our github wiki.

 ## License